Jidanur/Blockchain/readme.md

     Structure-
         # Always running threads-
             * Main thread is always running for receving messages from peers

+            * listen_web() thread running if the peer is the initital peer then added which shows the webPage for chain and peerList through TCP

             * flood_thread() is a scheduled task which runs every 30s and sends flood to know peer when joining